kimamovic21/udemy-reactjs-testing-course-johnsmilga/01-rtl-tutorial/README.md

     globals: true,
     environment: 'jsdom',
     setupFiles: './vitest.setup.ts',
     // Note: The following configuration block shows how to exclude specific directories from Vitest testing.
-Pay special attention to the exclude array which prevents test running in directories like node_modules, dist, cypress, and most importantly the final folder containing solutions.
+    // Pay special attention to the exclude array which prevents test running in directories like node_modules, dist,
+    // cypress and most importantly the final folder containing solutions.
     exclude: [
       '**/node_modules/**',
       '**/dist/**',